“Oh no,” my husband said as he stared into his phone.

 “I think he means the Jane Hotel.”

 We arrived on a Monday.
-M & G decided to scoot away on Tuesday to leave me alone in the fair city to run errands and spin around in the streets like Mary Tyler Moore.
+Husband and son decided to scoot away on Tuesday to leave me alone in my fair city to spin around in the streets like Mary Tyler Moore.
 It was a day I had looked forward to for months.
-I spritzed on some perfume to match my ‘gal out on the town’ attitude and reached for my bag, when my phone rang.
+I spritzed on some perfume to match my ‘gal out on the town’ attitude and reached for my bag when my phone rang.

 718 677 4472

-As a general rule of thumb I never answer an unrecognizable phone number, but by the fourth ring, instinct told me I should grab it.
+As a general rule, I never answer an unrecognizable phone number, but by the fourth ring, instinct told me I should grab it.

 “HALLLoooo!”
 Nanny bellowed into the phone.

 “Oh, never mind.
 Now, Elizabeth, where are you?”